tingyucha/AOSPRE/docs/testcase.md

 Where the bottom, left-hand side, right-hand side, and top panels each have their own namelist files.

-The namelist files specify the flight path and radar scanning strategy for a flight, and the input and output files for the AOS processing..
+The namelist files specify the flight path and radar scanning strategy for a flight, and the input and output files for the AOSPRE processing..
 See the [namelist documentation](namelist.md) for details of the namelist entries.
 Several of the critical namelist entries are described below:

 ### wrf_glob_pattern

-> The <code>wrf_glob_pattern</code> entry defines how AOS finds the atmospheric model output files.
+> The <code>wrf_glob_pattern</code> entry defines how AOSPRE finds the atmospheric model output files.
 Any file matching the glob pattern (using standard wildcard matching where '?' matches any single character and '*' matches any number of characters) will be